-The other dollar from the collection of the Lords comes immediately behind at position 4 in the condition census.
-Graded MS-64 by PCGS, it will be sold by Stack's Bowers in Denver on August 3, lot 2113.
+The other dollar from that provenance comes immediately behind at position 4 in the condition census.
+Graded MS-64 by PCGS, it was sold for $ 2.8M by Stack's Bowers on August 3, 2017, lot 2113.

 Please watch the video shared by Stack's Bowers from a post sale interview with Coin World.

-The first delivery of 744 half eagles is performed on July 31, 1795, followed on September 22 by the first 1097 eagles.
+The first delivery of 744 half eagles is performed on July 31, 1795, followed on September 22 by the first 1,097 eagles.
 The production of eagles marked as 1795 lasts until March 1796 before the availability of the 1796 dies.
-Numismatists recognize five sub-variants of the 1795 eagle numbered 1 to 5 by Bass and Dannreuther, differentiated by the marriage of the dies while no chronology is established.
+Numismatists recognize five sub-variants of the 1795 eagle numbered BD-1 to BD-5 by Bass and Dannreuther, differentiated by the marriage of the dies while no chronology is established.

-The quantities issued with the mark of 1795 are low : 8707 half eagles and 5583 eagles.
+The quantities issued with the mark of 1795 are low : 8,707 half eagles and 5,583 eagles.
 The quarter eagle will wait for the following year.
 The double eagle, not defined in 1792, will be launched in 1849.
-The Americans hoped that the half eagle competes in the international market with the British guinea, the louis from France, the Portuguese 4,000 reis and the Spanish 2 escudos.

 In commercial matters, success is not immediate.
 Eagles, even less suited for these transactions than the half eagles, did not extensively circulate and some coins remained in mint state while their early owners were waiting for better times.